Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 F-1 students who have applied for STEM OPT may face delays in receiving their EADs (employment authorization documents).
 Therefore these delays can result in loss of opportunities or jeopardize a student’s legal status in the U.S, especially if traveling outside the US and reentering without their EAD and a job offer.
 In previous years, OPT applications have taken an average of 2-3 months to be processed by the U.S. Citizenship and Immigration Services (USCIS).

-Follow these links for more information on these delays:
+Follow these links for more information on these times:

 -- Check USCIS Case Processing Times